 At-grade (current design) Elevated Underground Appearance Portland OR Richmond BC Edmonton AB Travel time (cars) In the future, as the City grows and develops, with or without LRT, this corridor will experience increased traffic congestion.
-Traffic will also fluctuate through the year also causing congestion independent of the LRT.
-The LRT will affect the signal timing of the intersection, benefiting those movements running with the LRT and impacting those that will cross the LRT.
-In general, an at-grade crossing will add an average of approximately 14 seconds of delay for cross-traffic at the intersection.
+While LRT will increase people-moving capacity, the removal of one travel lane in each direction to accommodate LRT on Stony Plain Road will increase travel time for cars.
+The impact will be similar regardless of whether an atgrade crossing or grade separation is chosen.
 Grade separation would enable traffic signal green times to be redistributed to potentially reduce the level of traffic congestion, compared to the at-grade arrangement.
 Turning movements could benefit the most.
-On average, the travel time savings for cross-traffic through the intersection would be approximately 14 seconds compared to the at-grade arrangement.
+On average, the travel time savings through the intersection would be negligible.
+The traffic impacts would be about the same for both elevated and underground options.
 Travel time (LRT riders) N/A The grade separation option would provide an average LRT travel time savings of approximately 25 seconds through the intersection.
 Additional cost N/A An elevated section would add approximately \$50 - \$75 million to the cost.
-Because of the elevated track and station is so nearby at West Edmonton Mall, an underground arrangement is not feasible at 178 Street and thus has already been screened out.
+An underground section would add approximately \$175 - \$200 million to the cost.